chrisnmorrison/openmastery/learn/java/fundamentals/math.md

 ```

-It's a bit cumbersome to write `Math.` before every use of the library.
+It's cumbersome to write `Math.` before every use of the library.
 We can avoid this by using a static import of the `Math` class.

 ```java
 import static java.lang.Math.*;